 And where might you find this person, this paragon of virtue?

-Actually right here, in this truly collaborative environment, there is a plethora of wisdom and experience ready to be plucked from.
+A good bet is a local networking group.
+We found our home at Enterprise Connexions, a truly collaborative environment, where there is a plethora of wisdom and experience ready to be plucked from.

 I’ve put together some top tips to help you on your way:

 - Seek out a mentor that fills your skills gap.

 If you already very strong in certain areas, you don’t really need advice and support – perhaps YOU could be a mentor to someone else or look for a reciprocal relationship where you can help each other?

 It’s not a passive arrangement.
 You can’t expect the mentor to lead everything; define your own goals, proactively organise (and then attend!) meetings, ask specific questions, find areas for feedback and take care of the relationship – basically put in the work.